CUBRID/cubrid-manual/en/sql/schema/table.rst

     <referential_action> ::= CASCADE | RESTRICT | NO ACTION | SET NULL

 *   *table_name* : Specifies the name of a table that has a column to be added.
-*   *column_definition* : Specifies the name, data type, and constraints of a column to be added.
+*   *column_definition* : Specifies the name(max 254 bytes), data type, and constraints of a column to be added.
 *   **AFTER** *oid_column_name* : Specifies the name of an existing column before the column to be added.

 .. code-block:: sql